This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 All That’s Left To Do

 All that is left is to put the log somewhere shady and damp.
-It is really important that it does not dry out.
+It mustn’t dry out.
 In time you will see the white mycelium at the end of the log.
 If you are growing Shiitake, you could try forcing it to fruit.
-Do this by dropping it, banging it, or it soaking in water.
+Please do this by dropping, banging, or soaking it in water.

 Last but not least, beware of slugs!!
 They love mushrooms and will eat your precious crop overnight!